Best Treks in Bhutan: Top 5 Trekking Routes for a Bhutan Tour in 2025/2026

 Sleeping bags can be provided on most trekking tours, as are tents, but if you have a preference, you can bring your own.
 You should also include a day pack for the things you want to carry with you, as your main pack with most of your luggage will be portered to the next campsite ready for your arrival.

-3. What to eat and where to live during the trekking tour in Bhutan?
+What to Eat and Where to Stay During the Trekking Tour in Bhutan?

-Food and accommodation on treks in Bhutan are all part and parcel of the Bhutan trekking tour packages, and where you will carry your own food and tent for treks in Nepal, as well as cooking yourself or using the teahouses, in Bhutan the trekking team that is provided handles all of this for you.
+Food and accommodation on treks in Bhutan are all part and parcel of the Bhutan trekking tour packages.
+While trekking with us, our trekking team will handle all of this for you.
 On almost all treks, accommodation is the tent that will be set up by the support team at the campsite each evening, and which will be carried by the support team to the next campsite and set up for you ready for your arrival.

 Meals on treks in Bhutan are also done for you, so you do not have to cook your own food.
 A cook is normally part of the support tram for your treks, who will prepare food for your breakfast and dinner at the campsites, and provide you with packed meals for the duration of your day’s trekking.